luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 # Introduction
 In 2025, people spent on average 141 minutes per day on social media[^time-spent].
 That adds up to over 850 hours per person per year, much of it spent watching short-form content.
 A short break can easily turn into an endless session of watching a stream of recommended videos.
 This continuous video scrolling is also colloquially dubbed "Doomscrolling".

 Every swipe has a cost beyond attention.
 The energy consumed by our devices to load, decode and play these videos is not something you might think about.
-In this project, we measure the total system power consumption while doomscrolling Instagram Reels and YouTube Shorts to understand the energy usage of our social media habits.
+In this project, we measure the total system power consumption while doomscrolling Tiktok Videos and YouTube Shorts to understand the energy usage of our social media habits.

 This research aims to provide insights on which platform to use in order to decrease your energy usage during a doomscrolling session.